The author’s quest was to seek a definitive explanation for the purpose of the Stones – the result is a significant discovery.

-Around 1500 years ago these enigmatic structures appeared predominantly in the north east of what, more recently, has become Scotland.
+Over 1500 years ago these enigmatic structures appeared predominantly in the north east of what, more recently, has become Scotland.
 Sometimes they can be confused with the wide array of other standing stones, megaliths, circles and dolmens that do not display symbols.

 1. They are called “Pictish” but who erected them?

-2. Why is there a gap between the naming of the “Picts” by the Roman invaders around the late 3rd Century CE and the generally suggested dates for the erection of the stones?
+2. Why is there a gap between the naming of the “Picts” by the Roman invaders around the late 3rd Century CE and the generally suggested dates for the erection of the Stones?
 Or are previous estimates incorrect?

-3. Did the existing population erect the stones – or was it by incomers?
+3. Did the existing population erect the Stones – or was it by incomers?

-4. Who had the skills to carve the stones; and why onto a material that has endured so long?
+4. Who had the skills to carve the Stones; and why onto a material that has endured so long?
 Was this choice of material deliberate?

 5. What do the symbols mean – assuming they do have a specific purpose and give a particular message?
-Were they for worship, boundary markers, commemorative of specific events, used to educate – or maybe just decorative?
+Were they for worship, boundary markers, burial indicators, commemorative of specific events, used to educate – or maybe just decorative?

-6. Are the stones located in significant locations?
+6. Are the Stones located in significant locations?

-7. Why did the symbols on the seemingly older stones carry forward to the newer ones with Christian crosses?
+7. Why did the symbols on the seemingly older Stones carry forward to the newer ones with Christian crosses?